Parts of a Telescope for Visual Observation & Their Functions

 This is the part that most people think of as the telescope.
 This is actually the light-gathering part of the telescope.

-The optical tube has a lens in the front (refractor) or mirror in the back (reflector or Newtonian) that is used to gather light.
-Some optical tubes have both lenses and mirrors.
-These are called catadioptric telescopes.
+Some optical tubes have both lenses and mirrors, which are called catadioptric telescopes.
 The most common catadioptrics are the Schmidt-Cassegrain telescope (SCT) and the Maksutov-Cassegrain telescope (MCT or Mak).
-These four telescope types are all very popular.

 If there is any distinction about how they are used, I will call them out as we go along.
 I just wanted you to know the names and that not all optical tubes are the same.
 Below are the specifications that matter when we talk about an optical tube’s mirror/lens:

-The aperture is the diameter of the front lens or rear mirror of the optical tube.
-This is the measure of the light-gathering ability of the telescope and is the key specification for judging the telescope’s ability to show you dim and distant planets and deep-sky objects.
-The more light you gather, the more detail you can see, or the dimmer the object that you can see.
+The aperture is the diameter of the front lens or rear mirror of an optical tube.
+This is the measure of the light-gathering ability of the telescope and is the key specification for judging the telescope’s ability to show us dim and distant planets and deep-sky objects.
+The more light we gather, the more detail we can see, or the dimmer the object that we can see.

 This is usually measured in millimeters, which we abbreviate as mm.
 Or it can be expressed in inches.
 One inch equals 25.4 mm, so you can do the conversion if you wish.
 A 102-mm-aperture telescope would also be called a 4-inch telescope.